liviobisogni/uav-wireless-optimization/README.md

 #### Context: Linear network with One Source, One or More Relays, and One Ground Station
 The communication network in question consists of a linear arrangement of nodes, which includes one source node, one or more relay nodes, and one ground station node.
 The exact number of relay nodes may vary, depending on the specific network configuration.

 The network topology can be represented by an oriented graph, where the nodes represent the communication points, and the edges represent the links between them.
-The link Packet Delivery Ratio, denoted by _P<sub>i,j</sub>_, is the probability that a packet sent from node _i_ will be successfully received by node _j_.
-This probability depends on the length of each link, denoted by _d<sub>i,j</sub>_, as well as two parameters:
+The link Packet Delivery Ratio, denoted by $P_{i,j}$, is the probability that a packet sent from node _i_ will be successfully received by node $j$.
+This probability depends on the length of each link, denoted by $d_{i,j}$, as well as two parameters:

-* _R<sub>i,j</sub>_: the link length at which the delivery ratio is 50%
+* $R_{i,j}$: the link length at which the delivery ratio is $50\%$
-* _α<sub>i,j</sub>_: the steepness of the curve that characterizes how quickly the link PDR decreases with increasing link length
+* $\alpha_{i,j}$: the steepness of the curve that characterizes how quickly the link PDR decreases with increasing link length
-In other words, the link PDR decreases as the distance between the nodes increases, and the rate of this decrease is determined by the α<sub>i,j</sub> parameter.
-A larger value of _α<sub>i,j</sub>_ means the PDR decreases more steeply with increasing link length.
+In other words, the link PDR decreases as the distance between the nodes increases, and the rate of this decrease is determined by the $\alpha_{i,j}$ parameter.
+A larger value of $\alpha_{i,j}$ means the PDR decreases more steeply with increasing link length.

 By analyzing these parameters for each link in the network, we can better understand the network performance and identify potential bottlenecks or areas for improvement.